Signed in as:

 Stack The Deck ™ To your Advantage & To your Opponents Disadvantage

 The Deal Out: Deal five cards to each player face up.
+Player left of the dealer goes first, then play proceeds clockwise.

 Players arrange cards, in no particular order, into five stacks so everyone can see them.
 The left-over cards make up the draw pile and are placed in the middle.
 Then a round starts.